HarishFulara07/NS-Chat-App-With-Private-Key-Cryptography/README.md

 ./kdc

-<------Then run the server using the following command------>
+<------Then run the server in a new termianl window using the following command------>

 ./server